-Reference: C25832-1, Trans Mountain Pipeline ULC (Trans Mountain), proven mitigation measures to avoid or minimize potential environmental, traditional land use, and cultural impacts, including in other important cultural areas for Indigenous communities, it is confident that its proposed combination of horizontal directional drilling and conventional open trench construction will allow it to reasonably avoid or minimize impacts on the lands in question.
+- Reference: C25832-1, Trans Mountain Pipeline ULC (Trans Mountain), Application, PDF page 5 of 14 - Preamble: In the reference, Trans Mountain states that, in light of its suite of proven mitigation measures to avoid or minimize potential environmental, traditional land use, and cultural impacts, including in other important cultural areas for Indigenous communities, it is confident that its proposed combination of horizontal directional drilling and conventional open trench construction will allow it to reasonably avoid or minimize impacts on the lands in question. - Request: Describe Trans Mountain's suite of proven mitigation measures to avoid or minimize potential environmental, traditional land use, and cultural impacts resulting from the proposed deviation.